Last updated : 15th November 2015

 When Doyle meets with Mr Sylvester's gang of unco-operative villains in the cafe, Ray threatens them with the line "I might have to get a bit naughty!", which is more akin to The Sweeney!

-The scenes where the nun and the priest unwittingly encourage Mickey in his actions act as good, if a little corny, plot devices and give the story a further little dimension.
+The scenes where the nun and the priest unwittingly encourage Mickey in his actions act as good, if a little corny, plot devices and give the story a further dimension: God's representatives are sanctioning murder.

 The final scenes with Doyle trying to reason with Mickey are well-played and superbly scripted, bringing some real dramaturgy to the series.
 "Your child was injured because there aren't enough doctors!" - yet another piece of social commentary still relevant to the Britain of today.